Easonyesheng/StereoCameraToolkit/README.md

 # StereoCameraToolkit

- A Toolkit for monocular/stereo camera self-calibration and stereo images processing.
+ A Toolkit for monocular/stereo camera (self-)calibration and stereo images processing.

 ## Refactoring this code now